-Shortages of semiconductors have hit the headlines repeatedly over the past few months.
+Shortages of semiconductors have hit the headlines repeatedly in recent months.
 Carmakers in particular are severely affected with many having to reduce or delay production.

 The issues bring to light the automotive sector’s increasing dependence on semiconductors as the industry transitions to electric vehicles and incorporates ADAS (Advanced Driver Assistance Systems) related features.

-However, automotive is a relatively small end market for semiconductors.
+However, as the chart below shows, automotive is a relatively small end market for semiconductors.
 Indeed, in our view, structural trends such as Internet of Things (IoT), Artificial Intelligence and improvement in communications networks (4G to 5G to potentially 6G at the end of the decade) are likely much more significant long-term growth drivers for the semiconductor industry.

 Nevertheless, the increase in semiconductor content in cars will boost long-term growth for those companies who have a disproportionately high exposure to the sector.